What activities are there within the department for graduate students?

 I need to substitute a member of a dissertation examination committee.
 Is this possible?

-- Contact Trudy Lindsey in the Graduate School as soon as possible.
+Inform the Graduate Program office as soon as possible.

 When is the best time to set up the Dissertation Committee?